 - Start investing: same idea here as saving above.
 The only difference is the potential for greater growth of your assets.
 Get started quickly and easily with Betterment.

-- Put extra towards debt: the more you can put towards your debt, the more your liabilities will decrease.
+- Put extra money towards debt: the more money you can put towards your debt, the more your liabilities will decrease and you net worth will increase.

 - Question spending: before you run out and buy that cool new item, think about it.
 Do you really need it?
 Will it really help you succeed long term?
 The more you question your spending the more money you will keep and can use to save or pay off debt.